Dean Hammond: Southampton

 In the 2010–11 season, Hammond continued to be the club's captain and after a slow start in the first two league' matches of the season, Hammond set up one of the goals, in a 4–0 win over Bristol Rovers on 28 August 2010.
-It wasn't until on 13 November 2010 when Hammond scored his first goal of the season, in a 3–2 loss against Carlisle United.
+On 13 November 2010 Hammond scored his first goal of the season, in a 3–2 loss against Carlisle United.
 Two months later, on 5 February 2011, Hammond scored again, in a 4–4 thrilling draw against Peterborough United.
 Then on 5 March 2011, he scored the second goal with a drive from the edge of the area against former club Colchester United to complete a 2–0 away win, and one week later on 12 March 2011, he, once again, scored an important second goal against AFC Bournemouth in a 3–1 away win.
 Despite suffering setbacks on three occasions from injuries during the season, Hammond eventually helped the club reach promotion to the Championship after two seasons at League One following a 3–1 win over Walsall on 7 May 2011.
 At the end of the 2010–11 season, Hammond finished the season making 47 appearances and scoring 4 times in all competitions.

 Hammond started the season when he scored the first Southampton goal of the 2011–12 season, a 25-yard effort in a 3–1 victory over Leeds United, in their first game back in the Championship for two years.
 The season also saw Hammond found himself in a competition over the central midfielder position, which he described it as "take it to a new height".
 On 22 September 2011, Hammond then signed a contract extension with the club, keeping him until 2014.
 However, in a 1–1 draw against Reading on 22 October 2011, Hammond was sent–off in the second half and served one match, which came in the League Cup game.
 However, as the 2011–12 season progressed, he continued to be a first team regular despite being on the substitute bench on several time, which "he has adapted well to the style Saints have adopted."
 On 29 April 2012, Hammond gained promotion with Southampton to the Premier League.
 At the end of the 2011–12 season, Hammond went on make 48 appearances scoring once in all competitions.